turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ### Migrating Data

-We'll use the `sqlite3` command-line tool to dump the ratings from the primary application's database, and slurp them into the stand-alone application's database.
+We want to see reading from the API work before we get into implementing the write story.
+But we can't just generate ratings within the service, they have to match up with the product and user IDs from the primary app.
+So let's migrate the ratings data over from the primary app to the service using `sqlite`.

+#### Exporting the Data

 Go to the project directory for the primary application in your terminal, and
 run: